don-willingham/EssrigMonopriceMakerSelectV2/README.md

 Step 21 on page 14 of the manual explains the process.
 However, the printer has round knobs instead of wingnuts.
 The marlin firmware has a `Bed Tramming` feature, under the `Motion` menu, that moves the nozzle towards the 4 corners, then the center; so it's not done with the printer off.
 It is recommended to preheat hot end and bed to temperatures you plan on printing at first.

 ## Other Preparation
 Clean bed with isopropyl alcohol.
-Mist a little hair spray on the bed, if prints don't stick.
+If prints don't stick, try to mist a little hair spray on the bed.

 ## From SD
 Insert microSD card with gcode on it.
 Press the button, scroll down to `Print from SD`, you man need to scroll down to `Refresh`, then select your file, and press button.
 Pay close attention to the first layers.
 If necessary, select `Tune` and `Babystep Z`, then turn the knob to adjust the nozzle height.
 Plus is up, minus is down.